Parseable

 Ship Temporal workflow and activity execution events to Parseable as OpenTelemetry logs and traces

-The @parseable/temporal plugin is a Temporal middleware that ships workflow and activity execution events to Parseable as OpenTelemetry logs and traces.
-Drop it into a worker's plugins array and every workflow run produces:
+Parseable provides middleware plugins for Temporal that ship workflow and activity execution events to a Parseable instance as OpenTelemetry logs and traces.
+Drop the plugin into a worker and every workflow run produces:

 • A flame-graph trace of the run, including child workflows and activity calls.